shaltiel/Real-time-Detection-NN-/README.md

 ## Summary
 Real-time Piano Detection - a paradigm for working with Pytorch->ONNX->Max/MSP.

-As an example we show the ability to develop a simple detection of real-time and low-latency model for piano notes and the classification of instrumets.
+As an example we show the ability to develop a low-latency detection algorithm for acoustic piano.
-This paradigm is an open source that can be easily used by artists and researchers to combine NN models for music and art applications.
+This paradigm is an open source and can be easily used by artists and researchers to combine NN models in music and art applications.

 ## Method
-The example is implementation as external objects in Max/MSP, and the workflow is as follow:
+The example provides interface to Max/MSP using 2 external objects.
+The workflow is as follow:

-1. Generate a training set using the external object traindyn~.mxo
+1. Generate a training set using the external object traindyn~.mxo.
+This will create the dataset and label files.
-2. Train using Pytorch.
+2. Train a model using Pytorch.
 3. Use the trained model with the external inferdyn~.mxo for inference.
+This is done by interfacing to ONNX-realtime c++ library.

 ## Instructions

-### Setting up the connx:
+### Setting up the OONX:
 1. First download the realtime dynamic libraries from onnx-realtime microsoft:     https://github.com/microsoft/onnxruntime/releases/tag/v1.1.0

 2. Now you use  or create the dynamic lib that will be used within max object, this is in the connx/main.cpp file.